Justin Fargas: College career

 Fargas attended the University of Michigan, as a highly regarded football prospect, for three years (1998–2000).
 He was named one of the Top 10 Freshmen in the country by Sports Illustrated.
 During his freshman year, he ran for 277 yards with 1 TD on 77 carries (3.6 avg.) in 10 games.
 He started there as a running back before switching to safety in the middle of the 2000 season.
 Yet his college career at Michigan was cut short during his freshman season when he broke his leg.
 He was redshirted in 1999 while he rehabilitated his broken right leg.

-After looking at both California and USC, Fargas chose to transfer to USC in 2001.
+After considering both California and USC, Fargas chose to transfer to USC in 2001.
 Due to NCAA transfer rules he sat out the 2001 season.
 In 2002, his final season in college, Fargas rushed for 715 yards on 161 carries (4.4 yards per rush) with the Trojans.